 Your instructor may also include occasional scheduled sessions for Q&As and other discussion activities, using web conferencing tools such as Zoom and Google Meet.
 More details will be included in your course outline available on the first day of class.

-- Landscape Design : Electives (select 2)
+- Landscape Design for Climate Resilience : Electives (select 1)

 - Sustainability Management and Enterprise Process Excellence : Electives (select 2)